XRobots/SonicRobot/README.md

 -2x Turnigy SK3 6374 149Kv brushless motors.

--4x 8192 CPR encoders also availabe from ODrive.
+-4x 8192 CPR encoders also available from ODrive.

 -Some switches etc to initialise the Odrives and an Estop which brings the ODrive RST pins to ground.